 TNA’s Advocacy provides a voice for the performing arts, prioritising independents and small to medium companies.

-We do this in eight key ways: Policy campaigns; Meetings with agencies (eg. Australia Council); Liaison with politicians and advisors; Representing issues to the Meeting of Cultural Ministers; Collaborating with our Advocacy Partners; Representing the sector in the media; Submissions; Research.
+We do this in eight key ways: Policy campaigns; Meetings with agencies (eg. Australia Council); Liaison with politicians and advisors; Representing issues to the Meeting of Cultural Ministers; Collaborating with our Advocacy Partners; Representing the sector in the media; Submissions; and Research.

 Below are some key examples of TNA’s advocacy work.
-Our current focus areas are guided by our Priorities.

 From The Australian, Matthew Westwood, 18 March 2017.